Read about past internship experiences, advice, and testimonials from

 Read about John’s advice and experience:

-I had been decided on Film Studies since I was younger; I have always had a passion for film, television, and most importantly great storytelling.
+I decided on Film Studies since I was younger; I have always had a passion for film, television, and most importantly great storytelling.
 I did not change my course of study but the Screenwriting minor was finally added into the curriculum in my 2nd or 3rd semester.

 I have always been fascinated by the way cinema is able to convey vast amounts of information in a limited period of time; specifically utilizing visuals to convey pertinent character traits and plot details rather than just spelling everything out in the dialogue.